-Linear actuators are used to move to a variety of different loads.
-They convert energy into linear motion and can be powered by pressurized fluid or electricity.
-In this post, we will break down the key advantages and disadvantages of hydraulic, pneumatic, and electric linear actuators.
+Linear actuators can be powered by electricity, pressurized fluid, or air.
+In this post, we will break down the key advantages and disadvantages (pros and cons) of hydraulic, pneumatic, and electric linear actuators.
+Additionally, you will be able to see the key differences of an electric over hydraulic linear actuator or a pneumatic over electric linear actuator, for example.

 Hydraulic linear actuators utilize a piston-cylinder configuration.
-An incompressible liquid from a pump moves the piston inside the cylinder.
-With increased pressure, the piston moves linearly inside the cylinder creating a linear force.
+An incompressible liquid from a pump fills the cylinder and forces the piston to move.
+With increased pressure, the piston moves linearly inside the cylinder, and the speed can be adjusted by changing the flow rate of the fluid.
+A high-speed hydraulic actuator is not only fast, but can supply a significant force.
 The piston returns to its retracted position by either a spring-back force or fluid being supplied to the opposite side.

 - Hydraulic actuators can hold a constant force without the pump supplying more fluid due to the use of an incompressible fluid.

-- Hydraulic actuators can produce very high forces.
+- They can produce very high forces and speeds.

 - It can produce high speeds.

-- The hydraulic fluid leak which leads to losses in efficiency.
+- Hydraulic fluid can leak, which leads to a loss in efficiency.
 This can also lead to cleanliness issues.

 - Require many accompanying components including a fluid reservoir, pumps, motors, release valves, heat exchangers, and noise reduction equipment.

-- High maintenance systems.
-Many components to constantly monitor.
+- High maintenance systems with numerous components to monitor constantly.

-Pneumatic actuators function in a similar way to hydraulic actuators with the difference being the driving fluid, air rather than hydraulic fluid.
+Pneumatic actuators function in a similar way to hydraulic actuators with the difference being the driving fluid is air rather than hydraulic fluid.
 The gas is compressed in a piston-cylinder setup which creates a linear force.

-- Pneumatic actuators are very simple, most aluminum cylinders have optimal maximum pressure ratings which allows for an optimal range of forces.
+- A pneumatic linear actuator is very simple.
+Most aluminium cylinders have optimal maximum pressure ratings which allows for a range of forces.

-- Pneumatic actuators are often used in areas of extreme temperatures due to the safety of using air rather than hazardous chemicals or electricity.
+- A pneumatic linear actuator is often used in areas of extreme temperatures due to the safety of using air rather than hazardous chemicals or electricity.

 - It is a low-cost option.